joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/12/world/alabama-coronavirus-football.html?searchResultPosition=4

 **Viewers’ Streaming Favorites?
 Old Network TV Shows**\
-`“The Office,” “Grey’s Anatomy” and “Criminal Minds,” each accounted for more viewing time than any other show or movie on streaming platforms last year, according to Nielsen.`\
+`“The Office,” “Grey’s Anatomy” and “Criminal Minds” each accounted for more viewing time than any other show or movie on streaming platforms last year, according to Nielsen.`\
 https://nytimes.com/2021/01/12/business/media/most-streamed-shows-nielsen.html?searchResultPosition=5

 **6 Books to Understand the Precarious Political Moment**\